CaiXuesong/CaiXuesong.github.io/_pages/about.md

 I was a recipient of the China National Scholarship (the highest honor for Ph.D.
 Candidates) in 2016, the Outstanding Doctorate Graduate awarded by the Shanghai Municipal Education Commission in 2018, the Marie Skłodowska-Curie Actions (MSCA) "Seal of Excellence" in 2019, the MSCA Postdoctoral Fellowship (success rate 14%) founded by the EU and the Starting Grant (success rate 12%) funded by the Swedish Research Council in 2022.
 I was also selected by the "ZTE Blue Sword-Future Leaders Plan" in 2018 and the "Huawei Genius Youth Program" in 2021.

-The website is still under development.
-You can also visit my [University Webpage](https://portal.research.lu.se/en/persons/xuesong-cai) for Publications and Projects.

 <!--